 Church leaders – How many 18, 19, and 20 year olds do you have in leadership in your congregation?
 Not many of us have many, if any, Christian young adults in our congregations and ministries.
 At camp, these are the people who lead worship, lead Bible study, quote scripture while standing on a dock watching a sunset, who pray with your student when they are homesick.
 What role models for our youth – to see that faith isn’t just something for children and old people! (to them anyone over 25 is old) Isn’t this worth investing in?
 Ask big.
 See if you can find sponsors within the congregation to partially or fully fund camp experiences for your young people.

 Love kids, but none of these categories apply to you?
 Send a gift to a camp near you, or to the camp affiliated with your faith community.
 The cost of providing a week of camp is often far higher than the amount that is charged to camper families.
 Our church camps rely on your generosity to make up the difference.

 What does that money do?
-The camps recruit, hire and train staff whose stipends are lower than what they would make working for minimum wage this summer, but is an expense to the camp never the less.
+The camps recruit, hire and train staff whose stipends are lower than what they would make working this summer, but is an expense to the camp never the less.
 The facilities are cleaned and regularly maintained.
 The year round staff and board members attend professional development courses.
 They print brochures and maintain office equipment.
 They prepare quality food.
 They hire lifeguards and ropes course instructors to keep our children safe.
 All these things put the pieces in place to make camp into a positive, faith affirming experience for youth.
 Camp is a gift worth giving.